-In pre-eclamptic patients, Tumor Necrosis Factor (TNF-α) and Interferon (IFN-γ) produced by T-helper cells (Th-1) in pregnancy cause trophoblastic invasion into the uterine spiral arteries, subsequently leading to a decrease in the production of IL-4 and IL-10 (anti-inflammatory cytokines).
+In pre-eclamptic patients, Tumour Necrosis Factor (TNF-α) and Interferon (IFN-γ) produced by T-helper cells (Th-1) in pregnancy cause trophoblastic invasion into the uterine spiral arteries, subsequently leading to a decrease in the production of IL-4 and IL-10 (anti-inflammatory cytokines).
 The decreased production of anti-inflammatory cytokines may stimulate an increased secretion of inflammatory cytokines, making the patients susceptible to the development of maternal intravascular disease [14].
-In a similar pattern to the cytokine imbalances seen in autoimmunity, Preeclampsia is also associated with irregularities in the secretion of pro-inflammatory cytokine-producing cells such as Th1 and Th17 and reduced anti-inflammatory cytokines like IL-10 and IL-4 from Treg and Th2 cells.[14][15].
+In a similar pattern to the cytokine imbalances seen in autoimmunity, Preeclampsia is also associated with irregularities in the secretion of pro-inflammatory cytokine-producing cells, such as Th1 and Th17 and reduced anti-inflammatory cytokines like IL-10 and IL-4 from Treg and Th2 cells.[14][15].

 Brewer et al. discovered that 46 out of 47 patients diagnosed with Eclampsia developed PRES (posterior reversible encephalopathy syndrome); the first case was in 1996, while another study recorded about 92.3% and 19.2% cases of confirmed Eclampsia and Preeclampsia respectively demonstrated Posterior reversible encephalopathy syndrome (PRES) using imaging studies [16][17][18].
-The pathogenesis of Eclampsia may involve TNF-alfa and AT1-AA, resulting in endothelial injury, edema, and vascular narrowing, leading to a decrease in blood flow to the brain [8].
-Also, there is damage to the blood-brain barrier (BBB), leading to hypertensive encephalopathy and cerebral edema.
-Several other research has shown that PRES is present in most patients diagnosed with Eclampsia [16][17].
-Lowering blood pressure in these women might slow down cerebral edema and limit potential brain damage.
+The pathogenesis of Eclampsia may involve TNF-alfa and AT1-AA, resulting in endothelial injury, oedema, and vascular narrowing, leading to a decrease in blood flow to the brain [8].
+Also, there is damage to the blood-brain barrier (BBB), leading to hypertensive encephalopathy and cerebral oedema.
+Several other studies has shown that PRES is present in most patients diagnosed with Eclampsia [16][17].
+Lowering blood pressure in these women might slow down cerebral oedema and limit potential brain damage.
 The exact association of this condition with Eclampsia or severe Preeclampsia is not well-known, and further research is needed to understand this association [19].
-PRES is characterized by confusion, headache, loss of consciousness, seizure, visual impairment including potential blindness, with other signs of vascular edema.
+PRES is characterised by confusion, headache, loss of consciousness, seizure, visual impairment, including potential blindness, with other signs of vascular oedema.

 MATERNAL COMPLICATIONS

 In recent years, some researchers have indicated that women diagnosed with hypertensive disorders of pregnancy face elevated risks of both immediate and long-term complications.
 However, the current guidelines for managing hypertension during pregnancy have not evolved in line with those for the general population, mainly because studies addressing the safety and benefits of lowering blood pressure in pregnancy are lacking [20].
 It is still an underestimated risk factor for future cardiovascular, cerebrovascular, and kidney disease, developing often in the perimenopausal period of a woman’s life.
-The benefits of antihypertensive medication in patients with Preeclampsia cannot be over-emphasized.
-There is a need for immediate infusion of antihypertensive via the venous route because of its rapid effect on eclamptic patients.
-Poor control of blood pressure can lead to several complications, such as increased intracranial pressure, renal failure, heart attack, pulmonary edema, and a high risk of mortality for both mother and fetus [21].
+The benefits of antihypertensive medication in patients with Preeclampsia cannot be overemphasised.
+There is a need for immediate infusion of antihypertensives via the venous route because of their rapid effect on eclamptic patients.
+Poor control of blood pressure can lead to several complications, such as increased intracranial pressure, renal failure, heart attack, pulmonary oedema, and a high risk of mortality for both mother and fetus [21].
 It is also worth mentioning that the urge to decrease blood pressure too quickly should be avoided due to the increased risk of hypotension leading to decreased organ perfusion in the mother and placental circulation, which may lead to fetal hypoxia, distress, and demise.